ZoeJ0504/Priddle/README.md

 ## Get started
-after cloning the repo into you system you will need to:
+After cloning the repo into you system you will need to:
 - make sure your system is running a ruby version

 After cloning the repo, run the following steps in the project directory to get started: